rifkikarimr/tf-file-sftp/README.md

 `monitor_directory_test.log`

 ### The log file contains:
-1. **Timestamped Events: Details of when files were detected, encrypted, transferred, or failed.
+1. **Timestamped Events: Details of when files were detected, encrypted, transferred, or failed**.
-2. **Encryption Status: Success or failure of file encryption.
+2. **Encryption Status: Success or failure of file encryption**.
-3. **Transfer Status: Whether files and public keys were successfully transferred to the SFTP server.
+3. **Transfer Status: Whether files and public keys were successfully transferred to the SFTP server**.
-4. **Error Handling: Information about files moved to the failed directory due to errors.
+4. **Error Handling: Information about files moved to the failed directory due to errors**.

 ### Example log entries
 ```bash